reinhart1010/nix/docs/en/common/git-cola.md

 A powerful Git GUI with a slick and intuitive user interface.
 More information: <https://git-cola.readthedocs.io>.

-- Start git cola:
+- Start the GUI:

 `git cola`

-- Start git cola in amend mode:
+- Start the GUI in amend mode:

 `git cola --amend`